 Level: Beginner and Experienced

-The Product School’s offers three different product management courses that can be taken at the same time.
+The Product School offers three different product management courses that you can take at the same time.
 The Product School is a dedicated product management program aimed at helping beginners and expert product managers.

 For example, if you’ve had product management experience, you can start with the Full Stack Product Management Certificate and then move to the Product Leadership Certificate.

 By the end, you will have learned all the essential skills you need to become a successful product manager.
-That’s because the courses are developed by industry professionals who will help and assist you with any queries you have regarding the program.
+That’s because the people behind the courses are industry professionals who will help and assist you with any queries regarding the program.

 The courses will help you determine target customers, teach you how to build software products, and how you can assess target opportunities.

-With a little dab in computer science, you will learn about web deployment, APIs, user research, UI/UX design, and product strategy.
+With a tiny peek into computer science, you will learn about web deployment, APIs, user research, UI/UX design, and product strategy.

-You will also learn all there is about product leadership and you can manage your organization’s growth while maintaining influence.
+You will also learn about product leadership, and you can manage your organization’s growth while maintaining influence.